Skip to content

 • The Y-axis points upward vertically (toward the ceiling)

-• The Z-axis points to the side (imagine lying along X-axis: legs at left, head at right, Z points to your left side)
+• The Z-axis points to the side (imagine lying along X-axis: legs at left, head at right, Z points to your right side)

 • Alternative Z-axis description: when viewing the XY plane on paper, Z comes out of the paper toward you